nhsconnect/prm-funnel/_charts/extract-ack-codes/oct2018/emis-to-unknown-extract-ack-codes.markdown

   type: 'doughnut'
 colours: [
             "#FF6DA7",
-            "#27DEE8"
+            "#27DEE8",
+            "#00C3FF"
           ]
 labels: [
             "0: Success",
-            "31: The overall EHR Extract has been rejected because one or more attachments via Large Messages were not received"
+            "31: The overall EHR Extract has been rejected because one or more attachments via Large Messages were not received", "None"
           ]
 items: [
             6,
+            1,
             1
       ]
 ---